 But one of the best ways to go about building or repairing your credit is to apply for a secured credit card.
 Be careful how much you charge, and be sure to pay on time and in full whenever possible, and you’ll be well on your way to an improved credit rating, and a better credit card with rewards and cashback opportunities.

-Our picks for the best credit card for people with bad or no credit are coming up in our next section.
+Our picks for the best credit card for people with bad or no credit are coming up in the next section.

 Really setting the card apart, though, is the cashback and Cashback Match, rarely offered with credit cards for people with bad or poor credit.
 There’s unlimited 1% cashback on all purchases, with an additional 2% cashback on restaurants and gas stations, capped at $1,000 in spending each quarter.
 And through Cashback Match, all those rewards double at the end of the year